Vaitesswar/Sentiment-analysis/README.md

 ## Data preprocessing
 Use data_preprocessing.py file to extract and store the data for training the SGD classifier.
 This python file should output “imdb_tr.csv” file.
 The csv file should have three columns, "row_number" and “text” and “polarity”.
 The column “text” contains review texts from the aclImdb database and the column “polarity” consists of sentiment labels, 1 for positive and 0 for negative.

+The csv. files for both training and testing are provided.
+Since the filesize of the datasets are large, they have been split and uploaded.
+Please merge the respective data before training.

 In addition, common English stopwords should be removed.
 Many English stopwords are provided in stop_words.txt.
 In addition, some stop words are also mentioned within the python file SGD_classifier.py.

 ## Unigram and bigram models